 For this adversarial sequence,~$I_A$,

-where the third inequality holds because in both cases we have $o \geq a-\frac n2$ and $a\leq \frac{7n}{4}$, so the bounds in Case~1 give the larger result. \end{proof}
+where the third inequality holds because in both cases we have $o \geq a+\frac n4$ and $a\leq \frac{7n}{4}$, so the bounds in Case~1 give the larger result. \mbox{} \end{proof}

-Using a similar proof, one can show that the online bounded ratios of First-Fit and Best-Fit are at least~$\frac{5}{k+1}$.
+Using a similar proof, one can show that the online-bounded ratios of First-Fit and Best-Fit are at most~$\frac{5}{k+1}$.
 The major difference is that in the first part, First-Fit and Best-Fit each reject $n/2$ intervals, so in the second part, $O$ can also reject $n/2$ intervals.
-Since any fair online algorithm for the unit price problem is $2/k$-competitive, any fair online algorithm for the unit price problem has an online bound ratio of at least~$2/k$.
+Since any online algorithm for the unit price problem is $2/k$-competitive, any online algorithm for the unit price problem has an online-bounded ratio of at least~$2/k$.